Dimtemp/SCOMTraining/01a-SCOM-Setup.md

 1. Turn Microsoft Update **Off**.
 Click Next.
 1. At the Management Server Installation Summary page, review your selections for the features you are installing.
 To continue, select Install.

-# Here are the main activities that occur during setup
+# Main activities that occur during setup
 1. An Installation progress page provides status on components as they are installed and configured.
 1. The operational and data warehouse databases are created in their respective SQL instances.
 SQL security roles such as apm_datareader and sdk_users are created in the operational database, and roles OpsMgrReader and OpsMgrWriter in the data warehouse database.
 1. Primary management packs are imported into both databases.